webpack-contrib/thread-loader/README.md

       name: "my-pool"

       // add additional stack trace to the error
-      // defaults to true
+      // defaults to false
-      stack: true
+      stack: false
     }
   },
   "expensive-loader"